Bachelor of Science

 Note: AP Physics does not test you out of this series.

-8 units required; The science electives must be selected from the following set of approved courses and taken for a LETTER GRADE.
+8 units are required from the following set of approved courses, and must be taken for a LETTER GRADE:

 Course Title